open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-prerequisites.md

 We would like you to **install Debian** on Windows with Windows Subsystem for Linux (WSL) to facilitate easier development in the future.

+You must be running Windows 10...

+  - For x64 systems: Version 1903 or later, with Build 18362.1049 or later.
+  - For ARM64 systems: Version 2004 or later, with Build 19041 or later.

-You must be running Windows 10 version 2004 or higher (Build 19041 and higher) or Windows 11 to use the commands below.
-If you are on an earlier version, please see the [manual install page](https://learn.microsoft.com/en-us/windows/wsl/install-manual).
+or Windows 11.
+If you are on an earlier version, please skip this WSL step.

 To install Debian using WSL, open PowerShell or Windows Command Prompt in administrator mode by right-clicking and selecting "Run as administrator", enter `wsl --install -d Debian`, then restart your machine.